nbora0911/bora-notes/README.md

 6. Atomic Habits
 7. Flow
 8. Her Own Words WIP
-9. And Then there were none WIP
+9. And Then there were none
 10. Designing Data Intensive Applications WIP
+11. The Screwtape Letters
+12. Between the world and me